 Course Assignment Measurement of Teacher Candidate's Depth of Knowledge/Proficiency Social Studies Lesson Plan Teacher candidates will develop and teach a Social Studies lesson in the field classroom.
-The KAS will be used to develop measurable learning targets, assessments, and instructional strategies.
-Service Project with Leadership Component Teacher candidates will plan and implement, in collaboration with an outside organization or school, a service project to enhance student learning.
+The KAS will be used to develop measurable learning targets, assessments, and instructional strategies

+Service Project with leadership Component Teacher candidates will plan and implement, in collaboration with an outside organization or school, a service project to enhance student learning.
 Each candidate will write a reflection describing his/her leadership role in the House Service Project and what was learned from the collaborative experience.
-Lesson designs will be clearly related to the Kentucky Academic Content Standards.
+Lesson designs will be clearly related to the Kentucky Academic Content clearly related to the Kentucky Academic Content Standards.